spurin/diveintoansible-lab/README.md

 ### Stopping and removing the lab

 ```
-sudo podman stop --all; podman rm --all
+sudo podman stop --all; sudo podman rm --all
 ```

 ### Thanks and Kudos!